Ms B v An NHS Hospital Trust

-Ms B v An NHS Hospital Trust [2002 EWHC 429 (Fam)] is a decision of the United Kingdom High Court of Justice which ruled that if a patient is mentally competent, they have the right to refuse life saving medical treatment.
+Ms B v An NHS Hospital Trust [2002 EWHC 429 (Fam)] is a decision of the English High Court of Justice which ruled that if a patient is mentally competent, they have the right to refuse life saving medical treatment.

 Facts

 The case arose from a challenge by 'Ms B', who had become paralysed from the neck down after a spinal haemorrhage, to the hospital caring for her after doctors refused her requests to be taken off the ventilator that was keeping her alive.
 Ms B had previously suffered a haemorrhage on her spine, for which she was successfully rehabilitated, and was advised that any future haemorrhaging would likely cause severe disability.
 Because of that advice, Ms B took out a living will stating that if she were to ever be unable to give instructions, she would want any medical treatment withdrawn in the case of a life-threatening illness, permanent mental impairment or permanent unconsciousness.
 Despite the existence of the living will, Ms B's doctors denied her request to be removed from ventilation claiming the living will was too vague, after which she made a formal request through her solicitor.
 Before acting on the formal request, the hospital organised two independent psychiatric assessments of Ms B. She eventually underwent multiple assessments over five months due to the conflicting opinions of psychiatrists.
 After finally being declared mentally competent, Ms B was not granted her wish to be removed from ventilation but was instead given two alternative options: slow weaning from the ventilator without pain relief or being sent to a hospice, both of which she refused.
 Ms B's request was then taken to the High Court of Justice's Family Division for a decision.

 Following the court's decision in her favour, Ms B was moved to a hospital that removed her from ventilation, where she died on 29 April 2002.